1961 NCAA University Division men's basketball gambling scandal: Scandal's end

-The smoking gun on the gambling scandal falling apart at its seems actually involved a couple of college football players and games that some of the fixers tried and failed to influence.
+The smoking gun on the gambling scandal falling apart at its seams involved a couple of college football players and games that some of the fixers tried and failed to influence.
 Before the start of the 1960 college football season, two groups of fixers would try and fail to get some of that sport's players to join in and cooperate with the fixers to potentially rig college football games for gamblers as well.
 On the south side of the nation, both Aaron Wagman and University of Florida student Phil Silber were arrested in Gainesville, Florida on September 24, 1960, when they attempted to bribe Florida's fullback Jon MacBeth before their game against their in-state college rivals in Florida State University began.
 Meanwhile, on the northern side of the nation, David Budin, Frank Rosenthal, and one other fixer (potentially Joe Green) tried and failed to get a University of Oregon halfback named Michael "Mickey" Bruce to join in on the scheme by offering him thousands of dollars for certain stipulations at hand, including recruiting his teammate in quarterback Dave Grosz to join him in the scheme also, with a hundred dollars being given to him per week for the entire season afterward had he accepted the offer in order to keep the gamblers informed on the team's physical status throughout the season.
 Both games would avoid having any players accepting the gamblers' money and thus result in the Week 2 games for both Florida and Oregon to be played cleanly and fairly without outside interference affecting either game, with Florida winning 3–0 over their in-state rivals and Oregon losing 21–0 to the University of Michigan (though both MacBeth and Bruce later had to testify in court in order to prove their innocence to the judicial system).
 Likewise, both games would lead to key arrests from within Molinas' original group of fixers that would lead to more information about the scandal being revealed to the police, with Wagman being arrested in Florida and Budin being arrested in Ann Arbor, Michigan due in part to him registering at the same hotel that the Oregon football team did under a false name, with Rosenthal leaving Michigan before the cops would arrive for him also.
 While Wagman was trying to appeal to the state of Florida's court system and be freed from a five-year prison sentence (alongside a $10,000 fine, now worth $106,350 in current money values) he had initially been sentenced to there, he would later agree to help testify against Jack Molinas in an upcoming trial in New York, as well as help identify his co-conspirators in the scandal.
 The new informant from within would help New York City District Attorney Frank Hogan dispatch phone wiretaps and follow their activities before eventually arresting every one of the main fixers in this scandal.